aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendar-exceptions/handle-occurrences/_index.md

 ---
-title: "Java Calendar Tutorial: Handle Calendar Exception Occurrences"
+title: "Handle Calendar Exceptions Java – Set Occurrences Tutorial"
-linktitle: "Java Calendar Tutorial: Handle Calendar Exception Occurrences"
+linktitle: "Handle Calendar Exceptions Java – Set Occurrences Tutorial"
 second_title: "Aspose.Tasks Java API"
-description: "A java calendar tutorial showing how to handle calendar exceptions, set occurrences, and configure exception type with Aspose.Tasks for Java."
+description: "Learn how to handle calendar exceptions java, set occurrences, and configure exception types using Aspose.Tasks for Java."
 weight: 12
 url: /java/calendar-exceptions/handle-occurrences/
-date: 2025-12-03
+date: 2026-02-02
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Java Calendar Tutorial: Handle Calendar Exception Occurrences
+# Handle Calendar Exceptions Java – Set Occurrences Tutorial

 ## Introduction
-In this **java calendar tutorial** we’ll walk through how to **handle calendar** exceptions in a project schedule using Aspose.Tasks for Java.
+In this **handle calendar exceptions java** tutorial we’ll walk through how to manage calendar exceptions in a project schedule using Aspose.Tasks for Java.
 Managing calendar exceptions—especially recurring ones—keeps your project timeline accurate and prevents costly mis‑alignments.
 By the end of this guide you’ll know **how to set occurrences**, **configure exception type**, and **customize project calendar** settings with just a few lines of code.

 ## Quick Answers
 - **What does this tutorial cover?** Handling calendar exception occurrences with Aspose.Tasks for Java.